geckopeb/grator/README.md

 Grator
 ======

-CRUD Generator For PlayFramework 2
+CRUD Generator for PlayFramework 2

 Inspired by CATO(PHP/Smarty).